-The minimum external sample rate is limited on all boards to DC and the maximum sample rate depends on the specific type of board.
+The minimum external sample rate has no limit and therefore goes down to DC ( $f \ge 0$ Hz) and the maximum sample rate depends on the specific type of board.
 The maximum sample rates for your type of board are shown in the tables below.